rustamkakar/Joystream-maxlevush/Warn rules for Leads.md

 - During the probationary period, the council gives a little more flexibility so that they can deal with what is required before considering serious action.
 - After upgrades or high workloads, you should probably expect some reports and things to be delayed, if the presenter provides a reasonable explanation and is even sociable, then some element of leniency should be provided.

+When proposals are made for warning, slashing or firing a lead, they should include relevant information and links to communicate what the issue is clearly.

+If anyone has doubts when choosing the type of proposal, feel free to ask the secretary of the council or deputy